-A PGA Tour player has tested positive for COVID-19: Reports
+A PGA Tour player has tested positive for coronavirus: Reports

-A PGA Tour player has reportedly tested positive for COVID-19, according to multiple reports.
+A PGA Tour player has reportedly tested positive for coronavirus, according to multiple reports.

 The first indication of a positive test came from Nathan Hubbard, who is CEO of a company called Rival, who claimed a player in the field this week tested positive.